Proof (play): Production history

 Originally produced by the Manhattan Theatre Club, opening on May 23, 2000, the play transferred to Broadway at the Walter Kerr Theatre on October 24, 2000.
 Directed by Daniel J. Sullivan, the production starred Mary-Louise Parker as Catherine, Johanna Day as Claire, Larry Bryggman as Robert, and Ben Shenkman as Hal.
 Later during the Broadway run, Jennifer Jason Leigh (September 13, 2001 to June 30, 2002) and Anne Heche (July 2, 2002 – January 5, 2003) took over the lead role.
-Josh Hamilton and Neil Patrick Harris subsequently played the role of Hal.
+Josh Hamilton and Neil Patrick Harris subsequently played the role of Hal; and Len Cariou took over as Robert.
 Mary-Louise Parker won the Tony Award for her performance, and Daniel Sullivan won the Tony Award, Best Direction of a Play.
 The play closed on January 5, 2003, after 917 performances, making it the longest-running Broadway play of the 21st century.

 Proof premiered in the West End at the Donmar Warehouse in May 2002, to June 15, 2002.
 Directed by John Madden, the cast starred Gwyneth Paltrow as Catherine, with Ronald Pickup as Robert, Sara Stewart as Claire, and Richard Coyle as Hal.

 Proof premiered in Australia at the Sydney Opera House in 2003, starring Jacqueline Mckenzie as Catherine, Christina Eliason as Claire, Barry Otto as Robert, and Jonny Pasvolsky as Hal.
 It was directed by George Ogilvie as a Sydney Theatre Company production.
 The popular, sold-out run broke box office records and was extended.

 London's Menier Chocolate Factory produced the play from March 13, 2013, to April 27, 2013.
 It featured Mariah Gale in the role of Catherine, and Polly Findlay directed.

 In April and May 2013, a new production by the Whitmore Eclectic Theater Group opened in Los Angeles at the Hayworth Theatre for a limited run.
 James Whitmore Jr., son of the award-winning iconic actor James Whitmore, starred; and his daughter Aliah Whitmore directed.